divergentti/palindrome_game/README.md

      ```
 3. The game will launch with all dependencies and the `palindromes.json` file included, no Python installation required.

 **Note**: If you generate new palindromes using `initializer.py`, the updated `palindromes.json` will already be bundled in the binary.
-To use a different dataset, you’ll need to rebuild the binary with the updated `palindromes.json` file.
+To use a different dataset or enable LLM suggestions, you’ll need to rebuild the binary with the updated `palindromes.json` file and API configuration.

 ### Generating New Palindromes